learn-co-curriculum/dsc-strings-lab/README.md

-**4.** Finally, let's take the `num_to_string` and add it to the beginning of our street address below.
-We need to concatenate the variable to the beginning of our string so that we have our full address all in one string and assinged to the variable `full_address`.
+**4.** Let's take the `num_to_string` and add it to the beginning of our street address below.
+We need to concatenate the variable to the beginning of our string so that we have our full address all in one string and assinged to the variable `full_address`. **hint:** `None` *is a placeholder in the below code for you to edit*

 ```python